Societal Alignment Frameworks Can Improve LLM Alignment: Societal Alignment Frameworks and their View on Uncertainty

+By framing LLM alignment as a problem of contractual incompleteness and analyzing it through the lens of societal alignment frameworks, we observe that these frameworks recognize establishing contracts, much like alignment, as inherently uncertain \citep{seita1984uncertainty}.
 While the unwanted epistemic uncertainty can undermine the reliability of language models, certain types of uncertainty are not only unavoidable but essential for their ethical deployment \citep{delacroix2024lost}.
-In the context of LLMs, this essential uncertainty can arise from evolving human values, conflicting societal norms, and the difficulty of translating abstract principles into model behavior. \looseness=-1
+In the context of LLMs, this essential uncertainty can arise from evolving human values, conflicting societal norms, and the difficulty of translating abstract principles into model behavior.
 Aligning models to navigate trade-offs, such as between helpfulness and harmlessness or accuracy and fairness, requires addressing conflicting and often underspecified priorities, which introduces another source of uncertainty \citep{zollo2024prompt, yaghini2023learning}.
 For instance, when deploying an LLM, we often want to maximize performance subject to some constraints or guardrails on behavior, e.g., a chatbot should give users their desired output, as long as it is not too toxic.
 The effectiveness of balancing these conflicting priorities and the unintended consequences are often difficult to predict.
 However, this balancing act is also essential because it allows models to operate within complex, context-dependent environments where rigid adherence to a single objective could lead to harmful outcomes.